QuantEcon/lecture-python.myst/_sources/svd_intro.md

 Some of the preceding formulas assume that we have retained all $p$ modes associated with the positive singular values of $X$.

-We can easily adapt all of the formulas to describe a situation in which we instead retain only the $r < p$ largest singular values.
+We can  adjust our  formulas to describe a situation in which we instead retain only the $r < p$ largest singular values.

 In that case, we simply replace $\Sigma$ with the appropriate $r \times r$ matrix of singular values,